 The WHO analgesic ladder, introduced in 1986 and disseminated worldwide, remains recognized as a useful educational tool but not as a strict protocol for the treatment of pain.
 It is intended to be used only as a general guide to pain management [31].
-The three-step analgesic ladder designates the type of analgesic agent based on the severity of pain (Figure 1) [32].
+The three-step analgesic ladder designates the type of analgesic agent based on the severity of pain (Figure 1) [31].
 Step 1 of the WHO ladder involves the use of nonopioid analgesics, with or without an adjuvant (co-analgesic) agent, for mild pain (pain that is rated 1 to 3 on a 10-point scale).
 Step 2 treatment, recommended for moderate pain (score of 4 to 6), calls for a weak opioid, which may be used in combination with a step 1 nonopioid analgesic for unrelieved pain.
 Step 3 treatment is reserved for severe pain (score of 7 to 10) or pain that persists after Step 2 treatment.
 Strong opioids are the optimum choice of drug at Step 3.
 At any step, nonopioids and/or adjuvant drugs may be helpful.
+Some consider this model to be outdated and/or simplistic, but most agree that it remains foundational.
+It can be modified or revised, as needed, to apply more accurately to different patient populations.

-The WHO ladder is also accompanied by five guiding principles [32]:
+The WHO ladder is also accompanied by five guiding principles [31]: